2009 Afghan presidential election: Post-audit voter turnout figures

 The approximate quantity and guarded wording of the UN statement indicated a voter turnout of no higher than 33%.

 The figures of the Independent Election Commission, adjusted for 1,065,031 votes discarded as fraudulent, indicate a voter turnout of 31.4%:

 When the IEC released its September 16 uncertified final results with a total of 5,662,758 "valid votes", the IEC claimed a voter turnout of 38.7%.

 Following the ECC's official audit findings, the IEC's October 21 final certified results for the August 20 election presented a total of 4,597,727 "valid votes".
 1,065,031 votes or 18.8% of the votes had been invalidated between the IEC's September 16 results and its final certified results.

 A proportional 18.8% reduction of the IEC's September 16 voter turnout figure of 38.7% gives a voter turnout figure of 31.4%.

 In an article published October 21, 2009, in Foreign Policy magazine, J. Scott Carpenter, an official election observer for the August 20 vote, placed the voter turnout at 30%.

 Post-election vote count and investigations

-August, rampant allegations of fraud
+August, allegations of fraud

-Ballot counting began immediately after the polls closed on August 20, with official preliminary results to be declared two weeks later on September 3, official final results to be declared two weeks after that on September 17, and a run-off, if required, to be held within two weeks after that.
+Ballot counting began after the polls closed on August 20, with official preliminary results to be declared on September 3, official final results to be declared two weeks after that on September 17, and a run-off, if required, to be held within two weeks after that.

-Within a day into the vote counting, however, both the Karzai and Abdullah camps were making claims of leading far enough in the count to obtain a majority of over 50%, and that a run-off vote would not be needed.

-Three days into the vote counting, reports suggested that Hamid Karzai had been re-elected by a landslide, with early figures giving Karzai 72% of the vote and his closest rival, Abdullah Abdullah, at 23%.